-Chico Mendes spent his entire life living in, and fighting for, the rainforests of his native Brazil and its inhabitants.
+Environmental activist Chico Mendes (1944-1988) spent his entire life living in and fighting for, the rainforests of his native Brazil and its inhabitants.
 But his commitment to preserving a sustainable way of life cost Mendes his own life.
-Who killed Chico Mendes?

 Chico Mendes: Early Life